Description

 What are Corrosion Monitoring Coupons?

-Corrosion Monitoring Coupons are specialized devices engineered specifically to monitor and assess the corrosion rate within a range of systems, notably including water systems and oil and gas assets.
-Composed predominantly of carbon steel, or occasionally other materials such as copper or silver, these coupons are meticulously weighed before installation to establish a baseline measurement.
-Following a predetermined exposure period, typically 60, 90, or 120 days, these coupons are retrieved and reweighed.
-The weight discrepancy, resulting from the corrosive action is then analyzed to determine the corrosion rate within the system.
+Corrosion Monitoring Coupons are specialized devices that engineers specifically design to monitor and assess the corrosion rate within a range of systems, notably including water systems and oil and gas assets.
+Manufacturers compose these coupons predominantly of carbon steel, or occasionally other materials such as copper or silver, and meticulously weigh them before installation to establish a baseline measurement.
+After a predetermined exposure period, typically 60, 90, or 120 days, operators retrieve and reweigh these coupons.
+They then analyze the weight discrepancy, resulting from the corrosive action, to determine the corrosion rate within the system.
 This technique provides a robust, objective, and comprehensive measure of the system’s corrosivity, with the effectiveness of the method directly correlating to the precise implementation of the coupon approach.

 Introduction